 Over to you…

-Please share your tips with me on Twitter and I’ll add them to this list.
+Please share your tips with me too and I’ll add them to this list.
 At the end of the day, like I said, as horrible as it may look – it’s only hair.
 But I would say the best things that have helped me the most were tying my hair in various updos and hair extensions.
 Good luck!

 P.S.
 Check out What Hairstyle Suits Me?
 Find Your Best Now! to (hopefully!) avoid any disasters in the future.